oniony/TMSU/README.md

   * File lists are now shown sorted alphanumerically.
   * The 'tag' command no longer identifies modified files.
 (Use 'repair' instead.)
+  * The 'mount' command now has a '--allow-other' option which allows other users to access the mounted file-system.
   * Updated Zsh completion.
   * Improved error messages.
   * Improved unit-test coverage.